alphagov/govuk-prototype-kit-docs/docs/v13/documentation/add-change-nunjucks-components.md

 }) }}
 ```

-To add another option, you need to add a comma at the end of the previous option.
+When adding another option, add a comma at the end of the previous option.

 In this example, we've changed the button to a secondary grey button: